kedro-org/kedro/docs/source/nodes_and_pipelines/modular_pipelines.md

 ```bash
 kedro pipeline create <pipeline_name> --template <path_to_template>
 ```
-A template folder passed through the command line using the `--template` argument will take precedence over any local templates.
+A template folder passed to `kedro pipeline create` using the `--template` argument will take precedence over any local templates.
 Kedro supports having a single pipeline template in your project.
-If you need to have many pipeline templates, consider saving them in a separate folder and pointing to them with the `--template` flag.
+If you need to have multiple pipeline templates, consider saving them in a separate folder and pointing to them with the `--template` flag.

 #### Creating custom templates

-It is up to you to create functional Cookiecutter templates for custom modular pipelines.
+It is your responsibility to create functional Cookiecutter templates for custom modular pipelines.
 Please ensure you understand the basic structure of a modular pipeline.
 Your template should render to a valid, importable Python module containing a `create_pipeline` function at the top level that returns a `Pipeline` object.
-You will also need appropriate `config` and `tests` subdirectories that will be copied to the project `config` and `tests` directories when creating a pipeline.
+You will also need appropriate `config` and `tests` subdirectories that will be copied to the project `config` and `tests` directories when the pipeline is created.
-Currently, the `config` and `tests` directories need to follow the exact same layout as in the default template and cannot be customized, though the contents of the parameters and actual test file can be changed.
-File and folder names or structure do not matter beyond that and can be customized according to your needs.
+The `config` and `tests` directories need to follow the same layout as in the default template and cannot be customised, although the contents of the parameters and actual test file can be changed.
+File and folder names or structure do not matter beyond that and can be customised according to your needs.
 You can use [the default template that Kedro](https://github.com/kedro-org/kedro/tree/main/kedro/templates/pipeline) uses as a starting point.

 Pipeline templates are rendered using [Cookiecutter](https://cookiecutter.readthedocs.io/), and must also contain a `cookiecutter.json`